logisim-evolution/logisim-evolution/README.md

 **If you are willing to contribute to any of these, please feel free to contact us!**

-## How to get support for logisim-evolution
+## How to get support for Logisim-evolution

-Unfortunately, we do not have enough resources to provide direct support for logisim-evolution.
+Unfortunately, we do not have enough resources to provide direct support for Logisim-evolution.
 However, we will try to deal with the raised issues in a *best-effort* manner.

 **If you find a bug or have an idea for an interesting feature, please do not hesitate to [open a ticket](https://github.com/reds-heig/logisim-evolution/issues)!**